buildkite/terraform-provider-buildkite/docs/data-sources/signed_pipeline_steps.md

 Use this data source to sign pipeline steps with a JWKS key.
 You will need to have the corresponding verification key present on the agents that run this the steps in this pipeline.
-You can use then use these steps in a `buildkite_pipeline` resource.
+You can then use these steps in a `buildkite_pipeline` resource.

 See [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517) for more information about the JWKS format.